juanlufr/BasicMVC/README.md

 ## Built With 🛠️

-This code is written in C# with Visual Studio Express 2013 for Web.
+This code is written in C#, HTML and ASP.NET with Visual Studio Express 2013 for Web.
 Of course you can use your prefer framework or IDE.